Pylons/pyramid/docs/designdefense.rst

    attributes and the dictionary API.
 Every Python programmer knows these things, even framework programmers.

-While :mod:`pyramid` still uses some suboptimal unnamed utility registrations, future versions of it will where possible disuse these things in favor of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new framework developers.
+While :app:`Pyramid` still uses some suboptimal unnamed utility registrations, future versions of it will where possible disuse these things in favor of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new framework developers.
 We'll